What Republicans can learn from the House health care mess

 Trump weighed in with another tweet on Tuesday that again demonstrated a lack of understanding about the legislative process.
 "The U.S. Senate should switch to 51 votes, immediately, and get Healthcare and tax cuts approved, fast and easy.
 Dems would do it, no doubt!"
 Trump wrote on Twitter.

-Republican lawmakers are using a budget reconciliation process repeal and replace Obamacare, which already only requires 51 "yes" votes in the Senate.
+Republican lawmakers are using a budget reconciliation process to repeal and replace Obamacare, which already only requires 51 "yes" votes in the Senate.

 Avoiding another terrible CBO headline